-- 7. The Isle of Man reported that for the two tax treaties that do not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention will not be modified by the Multilateral Instrument, it intends to update them via bilateral negotiations with a view to be compliant with element A.1.
-In this regard, the Isle of Man reported that it sent out letters to the two relevant treaty partners with the request on whether they wish to amend the treaties to meet the requirements under the Action 14 Minimum Standard.
-From both treaty partners it is awaiting a response.
-For the third treaty, no actions have been taken so far. - 8.
-In addition, the Isle of Man reported it will seek to include Article 25(3), first sentence, of the OECD Model Tax Convention in all of its future tax treaties.
+10. The Isle of Man reported that for the two tax treaties that do not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a) will not be modified by the Multilateral Instrument, it is awaiting a response from the treaty partners to its request for the initiation of bilateral negotiations to amend the treaties to meet the requirements under the Action 14 Minimum Standard.

+11. The Isle of Man reported it will seek to include Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a) in all of its future tax treaties.